wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-teams/includes/9-certified-solutions.md

 There are three models to choose from to integrate connected contact center solution into Teams:

-* **The Connect model** - The Connect model uses Microsoft certified SBCs and Direct Routing to connect contact center solutions to Teams phone system infrastructure, enabling enhanced routing, configuration, and system insights.
+* **The Connect model** - The Connect model uses Microsoft certified SBCs and Direct Routing to connect contact center solutions to Microsoft Teams Phone infrastructure, enabling enhanced routing, configuration, and system insights.

 * **The Extend model** - The Extend model integrates with the Teams client using the Teams client platform, Teams Graph APIs and Cloud Communications API in Microsoft Graph.
-The Extend model also uses the Teams phone system for all contact center calls and call control experiences, and the contact center solution provider acts as a telephony carrier alongside Microsoft 365.
+The Extend model also uses the Microsoft Teams Phone for all contact center calls and call control experiences, and the contact center solution provider acts as a telephony carrier alongside Microsoft 365.

 * **The Power model** - The Power model enables solution providers to create native Azure-based voice applications using the Teams calling infrastructure and client platform to deliver modern, intelligent solutions for collaborative customer and agent connection.
 The goal of the Power model is to provide a one-app, one-screen contact center experience.